ish2nv/Computing-Project/README.md

 # Navigation

 Below, you can nagivate to all areas of interest.
-The implementation for TensorFlow was taken from <a href = "https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/speech_commands">this open-source repository.</a>

 <ul>
   <li><a href="#home">Android Studio implementation</a></li>
   <li><a href="#news">APK file</a></li>
   <li><a href="#about">Final Report</a></li>
-  <li><a href="#about">TensorFlow implementation</a></li>

 </ul>

+# TensorFlow

+The implementation for TensorFlow was taken from <a href = "https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/speech_commands">this open-source repository.</a>